-The reason was simple, he claimed that it was the only restaurant in the city here you couldn’t actually see the tower!
+The reason was simple, he claimed that it was the only restaurant in the city where you couldn’t actually see the tower!

-A similar anecdote applies to the observation deck of Tour Montparnasse because many people claim that it’s the most amazing observation deck in the city because you can’t actually see the tower from it!
+A similar anecdote applies to the observation deck of Tour Montparnasse because many people claim that it’s the most amazing observation deck in the city.
+After all, you can’t actually see the tower from it!